timtheteh/Profiler-and-Recommender-System/README.md

 **Order of recommendation:** 8, 12, 15, 11, 5, 20, 13, 2, 3, 6, 10, 7, 16, 17. **Zeros:** 1, 14, 18, 19, 4, 9

-### Analysis
+## Analysis

 **Correctness:** It can be seen that Case 5 (weighted, classes) is more correct as its best recommendation was correct.

 **Order of recommendation:** The top recommendations in Case 6 (unweighted, no classes) is isolated only to the documents which have entities that the user explicitly searched for.
 On the other hand, the top recommendations in Case 5 (weighted, classes) are more varied, though most of them are documents with entities that the user explicitly searched for.
 For example, it recommended document 17 as the 4th best recommendation.
 Document 17 does not share any common entities with what the user searched for.
 However, because it has entities that are connected to classes (eg. Category 6, Locations, etc) common to documents 15, 13 etc, it is ranked higher as it is deemed as more "similar" to the top documents.

-### Conclusion of Document Recommendation
+## Conclusion for Document Recommendation

 In conclusion, weighted connections and the inclusion of generic class nodes do help with the recommendation of documents in 2 ways.
 FIrstly, weighted connections help with the correctness of the recommendation.
 Secondly, class nodes help with the robustness of the recommendation.

 # Testing and Results for User Recommendations

-### Test 1: How does the weight of the links affect which user is recommended to the target user?
+## Test 1: How does the weight of the links affect which user is recommended to the target user?
 ### Result: Weighted gives the most accurate answer.

 ![image](https://github.com/timtheteh/Profiler-and-Recommender-System/assets/76463517/4dc93b83-bdc6-43cf-947e-2707f81a3f94)